veit/jupyter-tutorial/docs/productive/qa/anti-patterns.rst

 --------------------------------

-Sometimes, however, object-oriented code should also be better broken down into functions, e.g. if a class contains only one other method apart from ``.__init__()`` or only static methods.
+Sometimes, however, object-oriented code should also be better broken down into functions, for example if a class contains only one other method apart from ``.__init__()`` or only static methods.

 .. note::